sAleksovski/react-native-android-widget/docs/docs/update-widget.md

 ## requestWidgetUpdate

 You can call [`requestWidgetUpdate`](./api/request-widget-update.md) any time when your app is open as a result of some user action, and request a widget update.

+## Native RNWidgetJsCommunication#requestWidgetUpdate

+You can request a widget update from native code (using BroadcastReceiver, AlarmManager, received push notification...).

+You can call `com.reactnativeandroidwidget.RNWidgetJsCommunication#requestWidgetUpdate` static method with a context and the name of the widget you want to update, and it will call the javascript `widgetTaskHandler` function with `widgetAction = 'WIDGET_UPDATE'`